 The Sennheiser HD 450BT are very non-descript-looking headphones.
 While they're fairly similar in look to the Sennheiser HD 4.50BTNC, they don't have a silver ring around their ear cups.
 They also come in a white variant if you prefer a different look.

 The Sennheiser HD 450BT have a satisfactorily comfortable fit.
 While they feel fairly lightweight, some users may find it a little tight due to their high clamping force.
 The headband isn't thickly padded either, which can be uncomfortable when worn for multiple hours at a time.
 The ear cups' holes are also somewhat small, and it can be difficult to put your ears into, especially if you have larger ears.
 On the upside, the faux-leather padding feels nice on the skin.
+If you want an even more comfortable pair of headphones, consider the Sony WH-CH710N Wireless.

 The Sennheiser HD 450BT have okay controls.
 They're not the most intuitive to use and there's not a lot of voice prompt feedback to know which controls you're changing.
 There's a voice assistant button, a call/music management rocker, and a volume toggle.
 There's also a multi-function button that turns on/off ANC, power, and pairing.